 - Your best method of dealing with Malmutate is generally going to be either killing the monster in question as quickly as possible or not dealing with them in the first place.
 If you can snipe them from behind cover with smite-targeted or piercing attacks, by all means do so, but otherwise, make Malmutators your first priority.

 - Fortunately, neqoxecs and shining eyes are fairly fragile.
-Cacodemons make difficult opponents but are manageable enough if you're ready for traveling around where they appear, and orbs of fire are so incredibly dangerous that it's already worth hitting them with everything you have.
+Cacodemons, while difficult opponents, are manageable enough if you're ready to explore areas where they are common (the Abyss, Hell, or Pandemonium).
+Orbs of fire are so incredibly dangerous that it's already worth hitting them with everything you have.